Daniel Webster (Florida politician): 2004 U.S. Senate election

 Webster briefly ran for the United States Senate in 2004 when he attempted to collect the 93,000 signatures necessary to place his name on the ballot without paying the filing fee.
-Webster claimed that he sought to be the first Senate candidate to ever qualify by this method as both a symbolic gesture and a way to build an early network of voters.
-He eventually qualified by paying the fee instead, and later dropped out of the race.
+Webster claimed that he sought to be the first Senate candidate to ever qualify by this method as a symbolic gesture and a way to build an early network of voters.
+He eventually qualified by paying the fee instead and later dropped out of the race.

 When Mel Martinez resigned from the United States Senate, it fell upon Governor Charlie Crist to name a replacement to finish out his Senate term.
-Webster was floated early on as one of seven potential candidates for the position.
+Webster was floated early on as one of seven potential candidates.
 In the end, George LeMieux was selected for the position.

 Political positions

-Webster's campaign website, Daniel Webster for Congress, describes him as a committed conservative.

 Education

 Webster is an advocate for home schooling.

 Gun law

 Webster supports allowing gun owners to carry concealed firearms across state lines where concealed carry is legal.
-In 2017, he voted for H.J.Res.40, which successfully used the Congressional Review Act to block implementation of an Obama-era amendment to the NICS Improvement Amendments Act of 2007 that was aimed at preventing the mentally infirm from legally purchasing firearms.
+In 2017, he voted for H.J.Res.40, which successfully used the Congressional Review Act to block implementation of an Obama-era amendment to the NICS Improvement Amendments Act of 2007 that was aimed at preventing the mentally impaired from legally purchasing firearms.

-In 2015–2016, Webster accepted $1,000 in direct campaign contributions from the NRA's Political Victory Fund.
+In 2015–2016, Webster accepted $1,000 in direct campaign contributions from the NRA Political Victory Fund.
 From 2004 to 2018, he accepted $37,881 from NRA sources.
 Webster has an "A" rating from the NRA, generally indicating a voting record that supports gun rights.